Widow Of Slain Italian Ambassador Says He Was betrayed - UrduPoint

 Luca Attanasio, 43, was shot dead on Monday after unidentified assailants ambushed a two-vehicle convoy from the UN's World food Programme (WFP) in the eastern North Kivu province, near the Rwanda border.

 The ambassador's bodyguard from Italy's Carabinieri police forces, Vittorio Iacovacci, 30, and a Congolese WFP driver, Mustapha Milambo, 56, were also killed.
-Six others survived the attack.
+Four others survived the attack.

-"Luca was betrayed by someone close to us, to our family," Attanasio's wife, Zakia Seddiki, told Italian newspaper Il Messaggero.
+"Luca was betrayed by someone close to us, to our family," Attanasio's widow, Zakia Seddiki, told Italian newspaper Il Messaggero.

 "Someone who knew his movements has spoken, has sold him out and betrayed him," she said without giving more detail as investigations are under way.